diegohuang-dev/wealth_backend/README.md

 to get the list of all assets
 and
 http://localhost:8000/assets/qJfnKleFCUW6rlYsKEGiEA
-to get the latest version of a specific asset with asset id qJfnKleFCUW6rlYsKEGiEA
+to get the latest version of a specific asset with asset id `qJfnKleFCUW6rlYsKEGiEA` for example.

 To get an earlier version of the asset, the asOf query parameter can be used, such as: http://localhost:8000/assets/qJfnKleFCUW6rlYsKEGiEA?asOf=2025-03-29T00:00:00